 Enterprise Integration: BigQuery and AlloyDB

 The strongest signal of production adoption is Google’s integration of TimesFM directly into its cloud data services.
-BigQuery ML now exposes AI.FORECAST, AI.EVALUATE, and AI.DETECT_ANOMALIES functions powered by TimesFM 2.5, with dynamic context windows up to 15,000 time-points.8
+AI.FORECAST and AI.EVALUATE reached general availability in BigQuery ML in November 2025; AI.DETECT_ANOMALIES remains in public preview.
+All three functions support TimesFM 2.5 with dynamic context windows up to 15,000 time-points.8

 -- Zero-shot time series forecast directly in SQLSELECT *FROM AI.FORECAST( MODEL `project.dataset.timesfm_model`, TABLE `project.dataset.sales_data`, STRUCT(30 AS horizon, 0.8 AS confidence_level));AlloyDB (Google’s PostgreSQL-compatible database) has added preview AI.FORECAST support, enabling forecasts on operational data without ETL pipelines.
-This positions TimesFM as infrastructure rather than a research artifact — directly relevant for data engineering teams that want forecasting without exporting data to a separate ML platform.
+In February 2026, the same capability reached Connected Sheets, allowing spreadsheet users to run AI.FORECAST on BigQuery tables directly from Google Sheets without SQL.11 Taken together, these integrations position TimesFM as infrastructure rather than a research artifact — directly relevant for data engineering teams that want forecasting without exporting data to a separate ML platform.

-Uber maintains a public fork of the TimesFM repository on GitHub, indicating active evaluation for internal forecasting use cases at scale.9
+Uber maintains a public fork of the TimesFM repository on GitHub, indicating active evaluation for internal forecasting use cases at scale.
+(Uber timesfm-fork)

 Where TimesFM Falls Short